Guide to saving money on your wedding day

 So, what are you waiting for?
 Discover how to save on all aspects of your day, from the venue and catering to bridalwear and transport, with SoGlosWeddings’ indispensable money-saving guide.

 There’s no denying that venue hire eats up a considerable portion of wedding budgets, but there are some clever ways to cut costs on what is easily one of the most expensive outlays for couples.

 Tying the knot on Saturday during the peak summer season is a fast way to notch up costs, so if you’re not precious about the day you say ‘I do’ then consider having your wedding on a weekday or even a Sunday, or go for the quieter months of January, February and March.

 Not only a stress-free option, wedding packages can offer exceptional value for money, with many including venue hire, day and evening catering, entertainment, cakes, flowers and much more.
-Discover 10 brilliant value wedding packages in Gloucestershire, spanning hotels, country houses and picture-perfect forests.
+Discover 10 brilliant value wedding packages in Gloucestershire for some lovely inspiration.